AndrewGuard/FlywayDashboard/README.md

 1. Scan a server for jdbc connections
 2. Data presumes a flyway schema history table exists, so currently only works with the migrations model of flyway
+3. ROI is linked exclusively to productivity - linking to change failure rate is needed